replaceitem/carpet-discarpet/docs/pages/functions/values/message-from-id.md

 ### `dc_message_from_id(id, channel)`

-Gets a message from the specified ID and channel.
+Gets the message from the specified ID and channel.

 {% include 'blocking-function.md' %}